robocupmipt/Communication/README.md

 # The solution of transmission problem
 We used two programms written by [Vlad](https://github.com/MolVlad) in terms of OS course: server.c & client.c On the first PC we made a broadcast point with GC.
 On the second one there was a running client program.
 This program reads data from all the users in a network, and we saw a broadcasting messages in Robocup GameController standart data type.

+# Toolchain problem
+Coding a Communication module we faced a problem with boost warnings layout and CMakeList specific syntax.
+We added a special header file which had to provide us an ability to ignore warnings.
+We added prefixes to Cmake flags.
+Both of these features didn't work properly.
+Then we rewrote a Communication module with new toolchain and now It works!
+We creates a connection dump to see the data transmission between robot & PC with GC.

 # Current task
 + write a wrapper class which provides reading, writing and parsing data
 + execute the program from nao robot